mavlink/MAVSDK-docs/en/guide/offboard.md

 The [Offboard](../api_reference/classdronecore_1_1_offboard.md) module provides a simple API for controlling the vehicle using velocity and yaw setpoints.
 It is useful for tasks requiring direct control from a companion computer; for example to implement collision avoidance.

 > **Note** The API uses the PX4 [Offboard flight mode](https://docs.px4.io/en/flight_modes/offboard.html).
-The class can only be used with copter and VTOL vehicles (a PX4 limitation) and currently only supports *velocity setpoint commands* (PX4 additionally supports position and thrust setpoints).
+The class can only be used with copter and VTOL vehicles (not fixed wing - a PX4 limitation) and currently only supports *velocity setpoint commands* (PX4 additionally supports position and thrust setpoints).

 Client code must specify a setpoint before starting *Offboard mode*.
-DroneCore automatically resends setpoints at 20Hz (PX4 Offboard mode requires that setpoints are minimally resent at 2Hz).
+DroneCore automatically resends setpoints at 20Hz (PX4 requires that setpoints are minimally resent at 2Hz).
 If more precise control is required, clients can call the setpoint methods at whatever rate is required.

 ## Preconditions